serre-lab/Horama/README.md

 # Additional Resources

-A simpler and maintain implementation of the code for Tensorflow and the other feature visualization methods used in the paper come from the [Xplique toolbox](https://github.com/deel-ai/xplique).
+For a simpler and maintained implementation of the code for TensorFlow and the other feature visualization methods used in the paper, refer to the [Xplique toolbox](https://github.com/deel-ai/xplique).
 Additionally, we have created a website called the [LENS Project](https://github.com/serre-lab/Lens), which features the 1000 classes of ImageNet.

-For a code faithful to the original work of the Clarity team, we highly recommend [Lucent](https://github.com/greentfrapp/lucent).
+For code faithful to the original work of the Clarity team, we highly recommend [Lucent](https://github.com/greentfrapp/lucent).

 # Authors

-- [Thomas Fel](https://thomasfel.fr) - thomas_fel@brown.edu, PhD Student DEEL (ANITI), Brown University
+- [Thomas Fel](https://thomasfel.fr) - thomas_fel@brown.edu, PhD Student, Brown University & DEEL (ANITI)